top of page

 ABOUT ME

-These questions led me to conduct research in Dr. David Ginty’s lab as a summer student through the Howard Hughes Medical Institute Exceptional Research Opportunities Program.
+My research career began as a summer student in Dr. David Ginty’s lab through the Howard Hughes Medical Institute Exceptional Research Opportunities Program.
 After completing my BA in 2012, I joined the Ginty lab as a research assistant before applying to PhD programs.
 For graduate school, I joined the Program in Neuroscience (PiN) at Harvard University.
 In Dr. Susan Dymecki’s lab, I studied how serotonergic neurons give rise to behavior, specifically, how a specialized subset, the Drd2-Pet1 neurons, impact social behavior.
-At Harvard, I was director of Women in Neuroscience (WiN), a board member of Underrepresented Scholars in Neuroscience (USN), and a teacher/mentor in the Ed Furshpan and David Potter Native American High School Program.

 Read more about me here.